 You see it’s not just dreams that manifest when Cody is asleep but his nightmares as well and the chief product of these nightmares is a spindly creature he calls The Kankerman, a being that whisper into his sleeping ear that, “I’ll always be with you.”
 The real problem for all involved is that these aren’t some holographic images Cody has created but beings with a very physical presence, as long as he is asleep that is.

 Before I Wake does have some good scares, and the perquisite annoying jumps scares, but the CGI monster stuff needed a bit more work and though not a complete let down they do the movie no favors.
 The film sports a good cast and deals with some very heartfelt issues but sadly when the film reaches its startling climax, after Jesse has investigated and discovered the truth behind The Kankerman, the film continues on with an overlong and unnecessary coda.
 Instead of being a taught 83 minute horror/fantasy movie we get a 96 minute one that kind of peters out during the last ten minutes until the end credits eventually roll.
 The film’s weak ending isn’t enough for me not to recommend the film, as the performance by Jacob Tremblay is easily worth the time, but a tighter script could have made this movie as effective as Andrés Muschietti’s horror film Mama, a movie that Before I Wake is desperately trying to emulate.
-Where the ghostly abilities of the villain in Mama was clearly defined those of Cody in this film are left rather vague.
+Where the ghostly abilities of the villain in Mama were clearly defined those of Cody in this film are left rather vague.

 I don’t need to have everything spelled out for me, a little ambiguity can go a long way, but one question kept hounding me through out this film, in the five years he’s been bouncing in and out of orphanages and foster homes how has no one discovered what is going on with this kid?
 Sure we meet one foster dad who is a nut house after claiming Cody’s dream monster ate his wife, but with the amount of death and carnage we see in just these few days only a massive government cover-up could possibly keep Cody’s abilities secret.
 Unless we are supposed to believe that Code can stay awake for years at a time.
 The blending of fantasy and horror, along with the exploration of dreams and how we use them to process information, all make for some heady subject matter, and though this film fails slightly in the execution it is still well worth checking out.